We are not aware of most of our thoughts about our bodies. They live deep down, close to our idea of who we are at our core.

 All women throughout human history, except for the last 50 years, had no idea how much they weighed.
 Bathroom scales only became a common fixture in people's bathrooms in the 1960s.
 Also, clothes throughout human history were made to fit a person's body.
 It is only recently that mass produced clothing made standard sizes necessary.
 But, the intention is the same, the clothes are supposed to fit your body, we aren't supposed to manipulate our bodies to fit into a clothing size.

 If these standards are not good for our wellbeing, they've outgrown their usefulness, and it is time to change the standard.
 We can take care of our own bodies without feeling badly that they don't fit into a number that doesn't mean anything about us.
-If we focus on nourishing our bodies well and getting exercise, we can go on with our lives without external measurements ruining our precious days.
+If we focus on nourishing our bodies well and getting exercise, we can go on living our lives without external measurements ruining it.

 "Girls are taught to view their bodies as unending projects to work on, whereas boys from a young age, are taught to view their bodies as tools to master their environment." --Gloria Steinem